 As a tribute to the late Dee Dee Jackson, and honoring her everlasting imprint on the lives of so many, Taj, Taryll, and TJ launched the Dee Dee Jackson Foundation.
 A non-profit organization built around the giving spirit and legacy of their mother.

-3T's new album, Chapter III, will be their return to the charts and the stage.
-This next album will allow 3T to take fans, old and new, with them on the next chapter of 3T.
+3T's latest album, Chapter III, allows Taj, Taryll and TJ to take fans, old and new, with them on the next chapter of 3T.